pscholl/cmotion/README.md

  Multiple sensor can be recored at multiple rates like this:

-    adb shell am broadcast --esa -i accel,gyro --efa -r 50,25 --ef -d 120 -a android.intent.action.SENSOR_RECORD
+    adb shell am broadcast -a senserec --esa -i accel,gyro --efa -r 50,25 --ef -d 120

  This will record acceleration at 50Hz and the gyroscope at 25Hz for a total time of 2minutes.
 If you have multiple nodes in a Wearable network (for example by starting this on a smartwatch), all other nodes will also start to record sensor data.
+See the ```adb shell am broadcast -h``` help to learn howto forward argument values.

 ## Results